What do you see when you’re listening?

-In their visual spectrum, the works scanning dimensions, Mozart contained!, At night, #beautiful and Queen of the Night open up spheres ranging from film noir to integrative art installations in public space.
+In their visual spectrum, the works scanning dimensions, Mozart contained!, At night and #beautiful open up spheres ranging from film noir to integrative art installations in public space.
 The starting-point for each visual creation was a work by Mozart.
 A social-media project, further film productions and a co-operation with the Vienna University of Applied Arts and its Fulldome / VR & AR Lab are currently in progress.

 Covid has unfortunately compelled us to postpone our sneak preview with an exhibition of the initial works until summer 2021.
 As a result, we are delighted to be able to offer a small insight into first works, accessible via the new website.
 Even if it cannot replace the analogue experience of live performances and exhibition, we hope you will enjoy a voyage of discovery, and we will be interested to see whether it will perhaps elicit suggestions for new projects.